transifex/tx-css/README.md

 # Transifex CSS UI toolkit

-In this repository you will find all of the styles that are used tin *txc* product.
+In this repository you will find all of the styles that are used in Transifex product.

-For more information about the guidelines and the overall architecture, please read the [wiki](https://github.com/transifex/tx-css/wiki).
+The live styleguide that describes visually every component of our codebase can be found here.

-The live styleguide can be found here.
+For more information about the development guidelines and the overall architecture, please read the [wiki](https://github.com/transifex/tx-css/wiki).